Scorocode/scorocode-docs-en/docs/JS/javascript.md

         // Authenticating an application user with their email and password appUser.login(email, password)
-            // Ivent handler for a successful request run .then((data)=>{
+            // Event handler for a successful request run .then((data)=>{
                 // ОUpdating the result variable by transferring the object in the code line this.setState({loginResult: JSON.stringify(data, null, 2)})